vashiegaran/K-Nearest-Neighbors-Algorithm-From-Scratch/README.md

  * Sensitive to the scale of the data and irrelevant features
  * Given that it stores all of the training, it can be computationally expensive

+Do Check out my implementation of kNN Algorithm from scatch using python